ryanshoover/safe-staging/README.md

 Instead, install this plugin in production, set the production URL, and safely copy your site to and from staging.
 No other steps needed!

 ### Features on Staging

+A "noindex" tag is added to all pages.
+Your staging site won't show up in Google.

 WordPress emails are stopped.
 The site won't send any emails except for the password reset email.
 Please note, this feature may not be compatible with plugins that offload email to a 3rd party service.